-A new contact list is also created for every subscription, with the name Lead Ad Subscription: .
-This lists collects all contacts registering through this form, regardless of whether they are new or existing contacts, and will be visible in the Contact Lists page as soon as the first contact is added to it.
+Two new contact lists are created for every subscription, with the name Lead Ad Subscription: <subscription name> (Existing Leads) and (New Leads).
+These lists collect all contacts registering through this form, and will be visible in the Contact Lists page as soon as the first contact is added to it.

 The Lead Ads External Events

 After the creation of your first lead ads subscription, Emarsys creates for you two external events that will be used across all of your Lead Ads subscriptions: